 Red countertops and stools and black and white floor tile help make the retro aesthetic pop at this cozy diner in Jensen Beach.
 The style wouldn’t matter much if the substance weren’t there, but it is.
-The eggs, omelets (the Country Scramble with sausage, peppers, onions, potatoes, and cheese smothered in creamy sausage gravy is delicious), pancakes, and French toast are a few of the cornerstones of the distinctly American menu.
+The eggs, omelets (the Country Scramble with sausage, peppers, onions, potatoes, and cheese smothered in creamy sausage gravy is delicious), pancakes, and French toast are a few of the cornerstones of this menu that is a slice of Americana.

 Take to the Water

 Yesterday was all about enjoying the water in a relaxed, leisurely way, so today is about getting out and exploring.
-Native Water Sports, just a mile from Aunt D’s, offers kayak rental and an experienced guide to take you on the water.
+Native Water Sports, just a mile from Aunt D’s, offers kayak rental and an experienced guide to take you on the water (note: you must call ahead to reserve your time slot).
 Your route will depend on the day, your experience, and your mood (and make sure to reserve a time beforehand), but typically, kayakers will venture out on the Indian River, the St. Lucie River, or the freshwater marshes along the coast.
 Expect to see wildlife like fish, birds, sea turtles, manatees, dolphins, and the occasional gator.